Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 ## Testing

-All links were manually tested, and all of them open in a new tab using `target:"_blank"` attribute.
+All links were manually tested, and all of them open in a new tab using `target:"_blank"` and `rel="noopener"` attribute.
 The whole website is responsive using a different types of devices.

 ### Fixed issues

 * My menu navigation bar (the last list item of it) created an overflow on my page, so I had a narrow white space on the right.
 After trying everything I could do it, I asked the Slack community about the reason of the overflow, they helped me out with it.
 The problem was with the Get in touch list item's bootstrap part, changing the col-sm to 2 solved the problem.
 * I used px to set the height of my background image, which was nice on a small desktop screen, but it gave me a white space browsing from a phone, tablet, or wider screen.
 With this issue, one of the tutors helped me out: I changed the height to 100% and I set a min-height.
 After that, I realized that I have the same problem with my contact form, and I fixed it using the same method.
+* Before submitting this project, I posted my GitHub page in Slack, and I've got a lot of useful feedback on how to make this site more professional.
+* I changed the structure of the code, I fixed some inconsistency in my bootstrap grid, I made the content more readable, I made my portfolio picture clickable,  I updated the links, I edited my README file.
+Thanks for the help to [Simon Daehlin](https://github.com/Eventyret) and [Richard Wells](https://github.com/D0nni387).
 #### Homepage

 * When you open my portfolio website, you can see on each page the menu with Fontawesome icons.